rsdoiel/antenna/socal_north.md

 ---

-## First mural of its kind unveiled at a mosque in America is now in Koreatown
+## First mural of its kind unveiled at a mosque in Koreatown.
+Here's what makes it special

-date: 2025-07-22, updated: 2025-07-22, from: The LAist
+date: 2025-07-22, updated: 2025-07-23, from: The LAist

 Titled Sabr at Fajr, the mural captures themes of patience, endurance and resilience.